 - St Michael’s Mount – Accessible by a man made causeway, the Mount (as the locals call it) is a tidal island just of the coast that is home to a small population of about 35 people.
 On you visit explore the small village and head to the castle at the summit for spectacular views.

-- Lands End – Join the walking trails along the coastal paths that lead from Land’s End visitors centre.
+- Land’s End – Join the walking trails along the coastal paths that lead from Land’s End visitors centre.
 The scenery in this most westerly point of Cornwall is nothing short of breathtaking from the granite cliffs plunging into the sea to the lighthouse and other historic landmarks along with trail.
 Read this guide to finding the best scenic views at Land’s End.

 - Beach-hop the West Coast – From Lands End take the road north along the west coast detouring off the main road to some of the cosy towns and golden sand beaches.
 Check out St Ives, Padstow and Newquay at a minimum and make your way all the way north to Bideford before continuing inland south.